stedolan/counterexamples/src/currys-paradox.md

 (In fact, due to a different issue, banning negative recursion is often not enough, and recursive types must be restricted further to "strictly positive recursion" to remain consistent.
-See ??)
+See [Positivity, strict and otherwise](strict-positivity.md))